spring-projects/spring-hateoas/readme.md

-# Spring HATEOAS
+# Spring Hateoas
-This project provides some APIs to ease creating REST representations that follow the HATEOAS principle when working with Spring and especially Spring MVC.
+This project provides some APIs to ease creating REST representations that follow the (HATEOAS)[http://en.wikipedia.org/wiki/HATEOAS] principle when working with Spring and especially Spring MVC.
 The core problem it tries to address is link creation and representation assembly.

 ## JAXB / JSON integration
 As representations for REST web services are usually rendered in either XML or JSON the natural choice of technology to achieve this is either JAXB, JSON or both in combination.
 To follow HATEOAS principles you need to incorporate links into those representation.
 Spring HATEOAS provides a set of useful types to ease working with those.

 ## Links
-The `Link` value object follows the Atom link definition and consists of a `del` and an `href` attribute.
+The `Link` value object follows the Atom link definition and consists of a `rel` and an `href` attribute.
 It contains a few constants for well known reels such as `self`, `next` etc. The XML representation will render in the Atom namespace.

     Link link = new Link("http://localhost:8080/something");
     assertThat(link.getHref(), is("http://localhost:8080/something"));